-I'm currently building a business as a co-founder and business developer at Funkhaus Creative with my founding partner Jan.
+I'm currently building a web agency with a founding partner.
 I was a freelancer for several years so it was natural for me to work alone or just temporarily with employees as part of my contract work.
 So managing people was something I had to learn.

 I'll just share my experience and hope that you'll find it useful.

 - Make a list of what can possibly fail.
 Then prepare a way to prevent each possible failure.
 For small businesses, 90% of the risk is getting new customers and building enough savings in case of any unexpected problems.